• Real yields are exceeding their 20-year medians—this higher yield is a development advisors and their clients should find encouraging.

 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Source: Vanguard Investment Advisory Research Center using data from Morningstar and FactSet.
+Source: Burgiss, Morningstar Inc., Vanguard Investment Advisory Research Center analysis.

 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.